 \subsection{Robust inferences}

-\cite{Baker_2013} emphasize that inference for any probability or nonprobability survey requires reliance on modeling assumptions, a coherent framework, and an accompanying set of measures for evaluating the quality.
-Below we discuss the connections of MRP with alternative methods and highlight the improvement via the inclusion bias adjustment and hierarchical modeling to be robust against misspecification.
-The crucial guidelines on the use of auxiliary information under MRP include: 1) poststratification with predictive auxiliary information and 2) flexible outcome modeling strategies.
+Below we discuss the connections of MRP with alternative methods and highlight the improvement via the selection bias adjustment and hierarchical modeling to be robust against misspecification.
+The crucial guidelines on the use of auxiliary information under MRP include 1) poststratification with predictive auxiliary information and 2) flexible outcome modeling strategies.

-{\bf Poststratification with predictive auxiliary information:} \cite{wang:gelman14} have applied MRP to obtain estimates of voting behavior in the 2012 U.S. Presidential election based on a non-representative poll of 350,000 Xbox users and calibration with the exit poll data.
+{\bf Poststratification with predictive auxiliary information:} \cite{wang:gelman14} have applied MRP to the 2012 U.S. presidential election forecasting based on a non-representative poll of 350,000 Xbox users and calibration with the exit poll data.
 Their findings show that MRP estimates are in line with the forecasts from leading poll analysts.
-The success of MRP mostly comes from the adjustment for differential nonresponse and turnouts to which vote swings are mostly attributed with highly predictive auxiliary information~\citep{gelman-swing16}.
+The success of MRP mostly comes from the adjustment for differential nonresponse and turnouts to which vote swings are mostly attributed with highly predictive auxiliary information for voting behavior~\citep{gelman-swing16}.

-Incorporating auxiliary information as covariates in response propensity modeling, inverse propensity score weighting (IPW) estimators use the inverse of predicted propensities as weights but are sensitive to misspecification, especially with a wide range of weight values that can result in highly variable estimates (e.g., ~\cite{Tan07}).
+Incorporating auxiliary variables as covariates in response propensity modeling, inverse propensity score weighting (IPW) estimators use the inverse of predicted propensities as weights but are sensitive to misspecification, especially with a wide range of weight values that can result in highly variable estimates (e.g., ~\cite{Tan07}).
 Flexible predictive models are fit to construct stabilized pseudo-weights for nonprobability samples, such as Bayesian additive regression trees~\citep{Bart-Elliott20} and kernel weighting approaches~\citep{kernal-Li20}.
-In contrast to IPW, MRP constructs poststratification cells based on the discretized auxiliary information and groups individuals to reduce the variability that is also reduced by the multilevel outcome modeling.
-Existing MRP applications mainly gather population cell information from census and large probability samples (e.g., ACS and CPS).
-We will discuss the availability and selection of poststratification cells in detail below in Section~\ref{inte-mrp}.
+In contrast to IPW, MRP constructs poststratification cells based on the discretized auxiliary information and groups individuals under multilevel modeling to reduce the variability.